Fix Network and internet connection problems in windows 10

 - Select Network & Internet then click Status

 This will completely remove all network adapters and set all your network settings back to the defaults.
 You’ll have to set everything up again, but it might be the fix you need.

-Did these solutions help fix Network and internet connection problems in windows 10?
-Let us know on comments below.
+Did these solutions help fix Network and internet connection problems in Windows 10?
+Let us know on the comments below.